Lamia7/GandalfBot/README.md

 - [x] Add bot presentation with place for picture and title
 - [x] Create base.html in template folder and structure block extends
 - [x] Add footer with name and github link
-- [ ] Add static folder
+- [x] Create static folder for style organisation
+- [x] Add image as bot avatar
+- [x] Add image as future button
 - [ ] Add input text field for the questions
 - [ ] Add input button to send questions
-- [ ] Create static folder for style organisation
 - [ ] Add style for elements on index template
 - [ ] Add style link to base.html
 - [ ] Create partials folder for forms